 The Baldanza Fellows Program supports highly qualified and motivated future teachers from diverse or underrepresented backgrounds to earn New York teacher certification and become transformational educators in Syracuse area schools.
 In a 16-month master’s program, you’ll get intensive experience in local partner schools, develop a community cohort of fellow educators, link classroom theory to daily practice and receive personal and real-time mentoring from a support team of University and community teachers and leaders.

-* subject to availability, fit, student’s successful completion of program in good standing, and student’s fitness to teach
+* subject to availability, fit, student’s successful completion of program in good standing, and student’s fitness to teach.
+Current partnerships with the Jamesville-DeWitt and West Genesee school districts.

-Baldanza Fellows must enroll for full-time study and be able to meet all degree requirements within 16 months.
-Fellows also must agree to a two/three-year minimum teaching commitment in one of the partner school districts upon completion of the program.
+Baldanza Fellows must have earned their Bachelor’s degree on or before May 2022.
+Fellows must enroll for full-time study and be able to meet all degree requirements within 16 months.
+Fellows also must agree to a three-year minimum teaching commitment in one of the partner school districts upon completion of the program.

 Baldanza Fellows will be selected from applicants accepted to their chosen master’s program based on how their personal background and experiences inform their commitment to being a teacher to underserved and underrepresented populations and to teaching in the Syracuse area.